Armenia Education Scholarships

 Don't Break Your Piggybank Just Yet

-The experience of study in Armenia gives American students, especially those focused on international business or policy, the unique chance to witness first-hand the rapid changes taking place.
-In a very short length of time, the Armenian political and economic scene has gone from one tightly controlled by a large government to one more akin to a free market.
-The entire region of Eastern Europe has been literally overrun with multinational corporations and investors who sense lucrative markets and fertile business environments.
+The experience of study in Armenia gives American students, especially those focused on global business or policy making, the unique chance to witness first-hand the rapid changes taking place on an international economy.
+In a very short length of time, the Armenian political and economic scene has gone from one that was tightly controlled by a large government to one more akin to a free market.
+In fact, the entire region of Eastern Europe in which it is set has been literally overrun with multinational corporations and investors who sense lucrative markets and fertile business environments.

 The National Security Education Program’s David L. Boren Scholarships are focused on dangling monetary incentives in front of students who wish to study abroad for a year in non-traditional countries, such as Armenia.
-Owing to the competitive nature of the program, a few hundred candidates are chosen from among thousands, which means your academic record must be stellar and the more innovative your program the better.
-In fact if you are at all interested in the national security aspect of the program you will be even better positioned.
-The hitch to the program is that this is a scholarship for service program, meaning you are expected to work for the feds after you graduate.
-Versions of the scholarship are open to both undergraduate and graduate students.
-Awards are up to $25,000.
+Owing to the competitive nature of the program, a few hundred candidates are chosen from among thousands, which means your academic record must be stellar and the more innovative your program, the better chance at an award you will have.

 - Elizabeth Suzanne Schaefer Scholarships are given to outstanding undergraduate students participating in any study abroad program.

 - Students heading off to overseas studies for the first time may qualify for the International Education Week Study Abroad Scholarship.
 Criteria include stellar academic scores and leadership.

 - Katherine Murphy Scholarships are also awarded to first timers and in combination with academic record.